Pediatric Pharmacy

 Teresa V. Lewis, Pharm.D., BCPS.
 Associate Professor, Department of Pharmacy: Clinical and Administrative Sciences.
 Practice area: Nephrology, renal transplant, and inpatient general pediatrics.

-Jamie Miller, Pharm.D., BCPPS, FPPA.
+Jamie Miller, Pharm.D., BCPPS, FPPA, FASHP.
 Professor, Department of Pharmacy: Clinical and Administrative Sciences.
-Practice area: Neonatology, and inpatient general pediatrics.
+Practice area: NICU.

 Misty Oldham, Pharm.D., BCPS, AAHIVP.
 Associate Professor, Department of Pharmacy: Clinical and Administrative Sciences.
 Practice area: Outpatient HIV and inpatient infectious disease.